lucylai96/lucylai96.github.io/links.md

 * [PhD Comics](http://phdcomics.com/)

 ### women in science
-In 2016, I attended [Cosyne](cosyne.org) and realized just how few women were in computational neuroscience...here are some great resources that are trying to bring awareness to gender diversity in (neuro)science.
+in 2016, I attended [Cosyne](cosyne.org) and realized just how few women were in computational neuroscience...here are some great resources that are trying to bring awareness to gender diversity in (neuro)science.
 * [womenincocosci.com](http://womenincocosci.com/): advice website for undergraduate women interested in computational and cognitive science (credit to [Monica Gates](http://monicagates.org/)).
 * [anneslist.net](https://anneslist.net/): a list of female systems/computational neuroscientists curated by [Anne Churchland](http://churchlandlab.labsites.cshl.edu/).
 * [biaswatchneuro.com](https://biaswatchneuro.com/): a website dedicated to elucidating gender biases at neuroscience conferences